-- Evaluated the Company's accounting policies for revenue recognition is in accordance with the requirements of United Kingdom Generally Accepted Accounting Practice Statement of recommended Practice (SORP) issued by Association of Investment Companies (AIC) and testing the classification between revenue and capital is consistent with the nature of income recognised during the year. - Obtained a sample of maturities of life settlement portfolio and checked the associated income to third party sources, including tracing a sample of matured policies back to custodian's initial notice of death. - Gained assurance over the completeness of maturities by checking the polices in force by third party service provider and obtaining confirmation from that provider. - Tested a sample of policies that matured in 2020 and policies maturing in 2021 to check that revenue had been recorded in the correct period.
-For the policies maturing in 2020, we agreed the death benefit received to bank and checked the associated income to third party sources.
-For policies realised in 2021, we have agreed the death benefit to the valuation summary from Management's expert, ensuring it was held as unrealised investment as at 31 December 2020.
+- Evaluated the Company's accounting policies for revenue recognition in accordance with the requirements of UK adopted International Accounting Standards and in accordance with the Statement of recommended Practice (SORP) issued by Association of Investment Companies (AIC). - Tested the classification between revenue and capital is consistent with the nature of income recognised during the year. - Obtained a sample of maturities of the life settlement portfolio and checked the associated revenue to third party sources, including tracing a sample of matured policies back to custodian's initial notice of death. - Gained assurance over the completeness of maturities by checking the polices in force by third party service provider and obtaining confirmation from that provider. - Tested a sample of policies that matured in 2021 and policies maturing in 2022 to check that revenue had been recorded in the correct period.
+For the policies maturing in 2021, we agreed the death benefit received to bank and checked the associated income to third party sources.
+For policies realised in 2022, we have agreed the death benefit to the valuation summary from management's actuarial expert, ensuring it was held as an unrealised investment as at 31 December 2021.
 We also agreed post year end receipt to bank.

-Key observations:
+Key Observations:

-Based on our procedures performed we did not identify any material exceptions with regards to the maturities recognised and classification of revenue recognition.
+Based on our procedures performed we did not identify any matters to suggest that the revenue recognition was not appropriate.